Solomon P. Sharp: Murder and aftermath

 In the early hours of November 7, 1825, the day the General Assembly was to open its session, a man knocked on the door of Sharp's residence.
 When Sharp answered the door, the visitor grabbed him with his left hand and used his right to stab him in the heart with a poisoned dagger.
 Sharp died at approximately two o'clock in the morning.
 After lying in state in the House of Representatives Hall, he was buried in Frankfort Cemetery.

 Because of the bitterness of the campaign and the timing of the murder, speculation mounted that Sharp had been killed by an Anti-Relief partisan.
 For some time, rumors traveled that Darby was implicated in his death.
 Sharp's political rival, John J. Crittenden, tried to blunt such accusations by personally introducing a resolution condemning the murder and offering a $3000 reward for the capture of the assassin.
 The trustees of the city of Frankfort added a reward of $1000, and an additional $2000 reward was raised from private sources.
 In the 1825 session of the General Assembly, a measure to form Sharp County from Muhlenberg County died on the floor due to the tumultuous politics of the session.

 In the investigation that followed, the evidence quickly pointed to Jereboam O. Beauchamp, 23, who had married the much older Anna Cooke in 1824.
-(She was a contemporary of Sharp).
 On November 11, 1825, a four-man posse arrested Beauchamp at his home in Franklin.

 He was tried and convicted of Sharp's murder on May 19, 1826.
 His sentence – execution by hanging – was to be carried out on June 16, 1826.
 Beauchamp requested a stay of execution so that he could write a justification of his actions; he continued to assert his avenging his wife's honor.
-The request was granted, allowing Beauchamp to complete his book, The Confession of Jereboam O. Beauchamp: who was hanged at Frankfort, Ky., on the 7th day of July, 1826, for the murder of Col. Solomon P. Sharp.
+The request was granted, allowing Beauchamp to complete his book, The Confession of Jereboam O. Beauchamp: who was hanged at Frankfort, Ky., on the 7th day of July 1826, for the murder of Col. Solomon P. Sharp.
 After two suicide attempts with his wife, who died as a result of the second incident, Beauchamp was hanged for his crime on July 7, 1826.
 Beauchamp's Confession was published in 1826.
 Some editions included The Letters of Ann Cook as an appendix.
 Historians dispute whether Cooke was their author.

 The following year, Sharp's brother, Dr. Leander Sharp, wrote Vindication of the Character of the Late Col. Solomon P. Sharp to defend him from the charges contained in Beauchamp's confession.
 In Vindication, Dr. Sharp portrayed the killing as a political assassination: he named Patrick Darby, a partisan of the Anti-Relief faction, as co-conspirator with Beauchamp, an Anti-Relief stalwart.
 Darby threatened to sue Sharp if he published his Vindication; and Waring threatened to kill him.
 Heeding these threats, Sharp did not publish his work; all extant manuscripts remained in his house, where they were discovered many years later during a remodeling.